-The honeymoon stage: In this stage everything seems exciting and new; people often feel energetic and enthusiastic during this period.
+The honeymoon stage: Everything seems exciting and new; people often feel energetic and enthusiastic during this period.

-The culture shock stage: In this stage people become very aware of the differences and conflicts in values and customs between their home culture and the new culture.
-Culture shock increases especially when one has difficulties with a new language and/or when one experiences prejudice.
-Common feelings during this stage include confusion, anxiety, homesickness, and/or anger.
+The culture shock stage: Differences in values and customs between your old and new cultures become more obvious.
+Culture shock increases especially when students have difficulties with a new language and/or experience prejudice.
+Common feelings include anxiety, homesickness, and/or anger.

-The adaptation stage: In this stage people come to accept and appreciate the similarities as well as the differences between cultures.
-There is room to develop a realistic view of both and have clearer ideas about one’s likes and dislikes in each.
+The adaptation stage: Students come to accept and appreciate both the similarities and the differences between cultures.
+They clearer ideas about what they like and dislike about each culture.

 Change: All changes, whether positive or negative, can be stressful, because change brings the unknown and unfamiliar with it.
 Certainly, coming to a new culture involves many changes.

 Loss: Coming to a new culture can mean having some losses to grieve such as less contact with family and friends, loss of the status you are used to in your home culture, loss of familiar and favorite places, foods, climate, etc.